-United States United Kingdom Germany Canada Brazil Australia France Netherlands Japan Russia Italy Mexico Sweden China Spain Finland Poland Argentina Singapore Indonesia Chile Switzerland Hungary New Zealand Kazakhstan Austria Romania Philippines Belgium Norway Portugal Ukraine Peru Ireland Turkey Denmark Czech Republic Slovakia South Korea Colombia Venezuela India Thailand Malaysia El Salvador Serbia South Africa Bulgaria Latvia Croatia Taiwan Greece Israel Luxembourg Hong Kong Estonia Lithuania Costa Rica Vietnam Slovenia United Arab Emirates Iceland Iran Algeria Moldova Lebanon Belarus Puerto Rico Panama Egypt Honduras Morocco Uruguay Pakistan Jersey Bosnia and Herzegovina Georgia Ecuador Bolivia Guatemala North Macedonia Dominican Republic Sri Lanka Iraq Paraguay Tunisia Albania Reunion Kuwait Jordan Trinidad and Tobago Bangladesh Seychelles Ghana Oman Cyprus Saudi Arabia Bahrain Guadeloupe Sudan Nigeria Qatar Mauritius Malta Azerbaijan Montenegro Cambodia Armenia Yemen Nicaragua Bahamas Dominica French Guiana Brunei Darussalam Mongolia Kenya New Caledonia Kyrgyzstan Uzbekistan Syria Jamaica Maldives Greenland Libya Belize Isle of Man Macao Fiji Guernsey Madagascar Palestinian Territory British Virgin Islands Kosovo Andorra Nepal Guam Faroe Islands U.S. Virgin Islands Zambia Bermuda Liechtenstein Senegal Cote D'Ivoire Monaco Cuba Angola Laos San Marino Myanmar Botswana Aland Islands Saint Kitts and Nevis Somalia Aruba Barbados Grenada Suriname Martinique Cameroon Gabon Curacao Namibia Bhutan Ethiopia Lesotho Mozambique Djibouti Gibraltar Rwanda Antigua and Barbuda Burkina Faso Mauritania Burundi French Polynesia Cabo Verde Saint Martin Chad Liberia Guyana Afghanistan Gambia Papua New Guinea Malawi Republic of the Congo Eswatini Montserrat Zimbabwe Cayman Islands Tanzania Palau Turks and Caicos Islands France Flag Meaning & Details 6,395 VISITORS FROM HERE!
+United States United Kingdom Germany Canada Brazil Australia France Netherlands Japan Russia Italy Sweden Mexico China Spain Finland Poland Argentina Singapore Indonesia Chile Switzerland Hungary New Zealand Kazakhstan Austria Romania Philippines Belgium Norway Portugal Ukraine Peru Ireland Turkey Denmark Czech Republic Slovakia South Korea Colombia Venezuela India Thailand Malaysia El Salvador Serbia South Africa Bulgaria Croatia Latvia Taiwan Greece Israel Luxembourg Hong Kong Estonia Lithuania Costa Rica Vietnam Slovenia Iceland United Arab Emirates Iran Algeria Moldova Puerto Rico Lebanon Belarus Panama Egypt Honduras Morocco Uruguay Pakistan Jersey Bosnia and Herzegovina Georgia Ecuador Bolivia Guatemala North Macedonia Dominican Republic Sri Lanka Iraq Paraguay Tunisia Albania Kuwait Reunion Jordan Trinidad and Tobago Cyprus Bangladesh Seychelles Ghana Oman Saudi Arabia Bahrain Guadeloupe Sudan Nigeria Qatar Mauritius Malta Azerbaijan Montenegro Bahamas Cambodia Armenia Yemen Nicaragua Dominica French Guiana Brunei Darussalam Mongolia Kenya New Caledonia Kyrgyzstan Uzbekistan Syria Jamaica Maldives Greenland Libya Belize Isle of Man Macao Fiji Guernsey Madagascar Palestinian Territory British Virgin Islands Kosovo Andorra Nepal Guam Faroe Islands U.S. Virgin Islands Zambia Bermuda Liechtenstein Senegal Cote D'Ivoire Monaco Cuba Angola Laos San Marino Myanmar Botswana Aland Islands Saint Kitts and Nevis Somalia Aruba Barbados Grenada Suriname Martinique Cameroon Gabon Curacao Namibia Bhutan Ethiopia Lesotho Mozambique Djibouti Gibraltar Rwanda Antigua and Barbuda Burkina Faso Mauritania Burundi French Polynesia Cabo Verde Saint Martin Chad Liberia Guyana Afghanistan Gambia Papua New Guinea Malawi Republic of the Congo Eswatini Montserrat Zimbabwe Cayman Islands Tanzania Palau Turks and Caicos Islands France Flag Meaning & Details 6,460 VISITORS FROM HERE!
 France Flag Flag Information three equal vertical bands of blue (hoist side), white, and red known as the "Le drapeau tricolore" (French Tricolor), the origin of the flag dates to 1790 and the French Revolution when the "ancient French color" of white was combined with the blue and red colors of the Parisian militia the official flag for all French dependent areas note: the design and/or colors are similar to a number of other flags, including those of Belgium, Chad, Cote d'Ivoire, Ireland, Italy, Luxembourg, and Netherlands

 Learn more about France »